If boiling lobster is a mystery to you, here is a simple method for cooking it.

-- 2 lobsters (or 1 per person)
+- 2 lobsters (live, 1 per person)

-- salt to taste
+- Salt to taste

 - Optional: 1 large piece of dried seaweed

-Fill your largest pot three-quarters of the way full with water -- clean seawater if you are near the ocean or tap water with enough salt in it to make it taste like seawater.
+- Fill your largest pot three-quarters of the way full with water.
+Use clean seawater if you are near the ocean or tap water with enough salt in it to make it taste like seawater.

-The best way to quickly kill your lobsters is to put them in the water upside down and head first.
+- The best way to quickly kill your lobsters is to put them in the water upside down and head first.
 They will be disoriented that way and will die without thrashing about.

-If you are worried about them not being fully cooked, let them boil a bit longer.
+- If you are worried about them not being fully cooked, let them boil a bit longer.
 Undercooked lobster is nasty.
-Overcooked lobster can get rubbery, but you really have to boil the heck out of lobster to get there.
+Overcooked lobster can get rubbery but you really have to boil the heck out of lobster to get there.

-You are now ready to pick apart your crustacean.
+- You are now ready to pick apart your crustacean.
 You can either eat it on the spot or pick the meat for future meals.